cadbox1/glue-stack/docs/README.md

 * Built with a React, Java (Spring Boot) JSON web API, MySQL relational database in a monolithic architecture on AWS
 * Beginner friendly documentation for developing the application.

-If you're reading this on GitHub, then try our [GitBook](https://cadbox1.gitbook.io/glue-stack/).
+If you're reading this on GitHub, then be aware that this same documentation is a lot nicer in our [GitBook](https://cadbox1.gitbook.io/glue-stack/).

 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/glue-stack) [![Build Status](https://travis-ci.com/cadbox1/glue-stack.svg?branch=master)](https://travis-ci.com/cadbox1/glue-stack)